-Bonds maturing in the years 2018 through 2030 and 2034 through 2037 were sold to the public at amounts in excess of the principal amount of such maturities (the "Premium Bonds").
+The Bonds were initially sold to the public at amounts in excess of the principal amount of each maturity.
 Such excess of the purchase price of a Bond over its stated redemption price at maturity constitutes premium on such Bond.
 A purchaser of a Bond must amortize any premium over such Bond's term using constant yield principles, based on the purchaser's yield to maturity.
 As premium is amortized, the purchaser's basis in such Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Bond prior to its maturity.
 Even though the purchaser's basis is reduced, no federal income tax deduction is allowed.
 Purchasers of any Bonds at a premium, whether at the time of initial issuance or subsequent thereto, should consult with their own tax advisors with respect to the determination and treatment of premium for federal income tax purposes and with respect to state and local tax consequences of owning such Bonds.